 Rest in the Palais Royal

 In addition to the cherry blossoms in the Palais Royal, the gardens also have beautiful magnolias in bloom in the springtime and I love sitting next to the park’s fountain on a warm, sunny day.
+Grab a coffee nearby at several of my favorite coffee shops in Paris in the area.

 Enjoy a Picnic on the Champs de Mars